-agricultural bounty; supports no population; and generates no commerce.
+In discharging its obligations to administer the lands for the benefit of education, Mississippi faced certain realities.
+Unsettled land generates no revenue for the State; yields no agricultural bounty; supports no population; generates no commerce.
 Both sales and long-term leases at low rates encourage settlement and private investment in new lands.

 But a lease that is renewable forever is here superior to a land sale.
 By retaining title to the land, the State protects itself against default.
-A lease ensures a perpetual stream of however small, that guarantees that misfortune income, mismanagement of sales proceeds cannot completely dissipate the income from the lease.
+A lease ensures a perpetual stream of income, however small, that guarantees that misfortune or mismanagement of sales proceeds cannot completely dissipate the income from the lease.
 Selling land for a lump-sum risks such a loss.
-Such a judgment is born out in Mississippi's history and the sad story of the Chickasaw lieu lands.
-85 In 1836, Congress conveyed 174,555 acres of land from the Chickasaw Cession to Mississippi in lieu of sixteenth section land.
-Mississippi sold this land and invested the proceeds in 8 percent loans to Mississippi's railroads.
+Such a judgment is born out in Mississippi's history.
+It is the sad story of the Chickasaw lieu lands.
+85 In 1836, Congress conveyed some 174,555 acres of land from the Chickasaw Cession to Mississippi in lieu of sixteenth section land.
+In 1856, Mississippi sold this land and invested the proceeds in 8 percent loans to Mississippi's railroads.
 Within ten years, this entire investment was rendered worthless when Mississippi's railroads were destroyed during the Civil War.

-Thus, to this day Mississippi continues to receive its bargained-for benefit from these leases, just as the leaseholders reap the benefit of (now) extremely favorable rental rates.
+Thus, to this day Mississippi continues to receive its bargained-for benefit from these leases, just as the leaseholders reap the benefit of extremely favorable rental rates.
 The leases have generated a constant stream of revenue that is secured by the State's continuing ownership in the land.
-For the first 50 years or so this rental income sustained the schools.
+For its first 50 years or so the rental income sustained the schools.
 The guarantee of perpetual low lease rates attracted settlement in Columbus, and the leaseholders improved the land they held, increasing the general wealth of the community and enlarging the tax base for later property taxes to support schools.
 Upsetting this balance by invalidating the renewal lease rates would substantially impair the contracts.